-Our final category is nursing, in which we awarded this facility a C in that area.
-Our nursing score considers numerous data points.
-The most heavily weighted one is the quantity of hours nurses spent with residents.
-This place provides only 0.4 hours of nursing care per patient daily.
-This is a somewhat discouraging figure as it is well below the national average.
+The final category we looked at is nursing.
+In this category, we gave this facility a B-.
+Our nursing score assesses quite a few data points, however, the primary one is the quantity of nurse hours per patient per week.
+This nursing home averages just 0.4 hours of nursing care per patient on a daily basis, which is well below average.
 Finally, we also looked at several nursing quality-based metrics.
-Although this facility got dinged a bit for nursing hours, it excelled in a few of these quality metrics.
-With fewer than five percent of its patients suffering from pressure ulcers, it fared well in this metric.
+While this nursing home got dinged a bit for nursing hours per resident, it excelled in a few of these quality metrics.
+With fewer than five percent of its residents experiencing pressure ulcers, it performed well in this area.
 This is generally an indicator of quality nursing care.
-Pressure ulcers can often be prevented by offering better nursing care, such as employing a protocol of turning patients more frequently.
+Pressure ulcers can generally be avoided by offering better nursing care, such as employing a protocol of turning a patient at least once a day.

 Rating Over Time